NormanDunbar/AVRBook/src/Platformio.rst

 For now, however, let's stick with a single board.

 Now select a directory to save the code in.
+My choice is:

+    ``/home/norman/SourceCode/PlatformIO/Blink``

-My choice is ``/home/norman/SourceCode/PlatformIO/Blink`` - you might want to choose something different, especially if you are on Windows!
+you might want to choose something different, especially if you are on Windows!

 Click the 'Process' button.